 Dr Audrey Tan provides mathematical solutions of the highest quality.
-She graduated with a B.Sc.
-First Class Honours degree in Mathematics from the University of Canterbury at the age of 17, and was awarded a Senior Scholarship, Page Memorial Prize and Cook Memorial Prize during her course of study there.
+She holds a Ph.D. in Pure Mathematics from the University of Cambridge, and graduated with a B.Sc.
+Honours (First Class) degree in Mathematics from the University of Canterbury at the age of 17.

-Audrey is not alone in her academic achievements - many will know her as one of Choon and Rosemary Tan's three mathematically-able children.
+Audrey is not alone in her academic achievements.
+Her parents, Choon and Rosemary Tan, gave all three of their children an excellent early introduction to mathematics.
 Both Audrey and her older brother, David Tan, passed University Entrance Mathematics (Year 12 equivalent) when they were 10 years old.
-David was the youngest graduate in New Zealand at the age of 16.
-Audrey's younger brother, Michael Tan, made international headlines when he passed Bursary Mathematics (Year 13 equivalent) at the age of 7.
+David became the youngest graduate in New Zealand at the age of 16.
+Audrey's younger brother, Michael Tan, made international headlines when he passed Bursary Mathematics (Year 13 equivalent) at the age of seven.

 Following completion of her studies, Audrey joined the thriving IT industry in Cambridge, UK, eventually specialising in the development of 3D geometric modelling software.
 After just two years working for the US-based company Spatial Corp., she was appointed as manager of their UK development office.
-In addition to her strong technical competency, she has a thorough understanding of the software development life cycle, strong analytic and problem solving skills, and excellent communication skills.
+In addition to her strong technical competency, she has strong analytical and problem solving skills, and excellent communication skills.

 Since moving back to New Zealand, Audrey has taken a strong interest in mathematics education and is a highly experienced mathematics tutor.
 The Tan family has been tutoring students for more than 30 years, and Audrey is both a visible product and a part of their enormous success in this field.
 She has also tutored advanced students at the University of Canterbury, and was in demand as a supervisor at the University of Cambridge, where individual attention is an integral part of the degree course.